flux-framework/dyad/docs/index.rst

 DYAD is a synchronization and data movement tool for computational science workflows built on top of Flux.
-DYAD aims to provide the benefits of in situ and in transit tools (e.g., fine-grained synchronization of consumer applications, fast data access due to spatial locality) while relying on a file-based data abstraction to maximize portability and minimize code change requirements for workflows.
+DYAD aims to provide the benefits of in situ and in transit tools (e.g., fine-grained synchronization between producer and consumer applications, fast data access due to spatial locality) while relying on a file-based data abstraction to maximize portability and minimize code change requirements for workflows.
 More specifically, DYAD aims to overcome the following challenges associated with traditional shared-storage and modern in situ and in transit data movement approaches:

-* Lack of per-file or per-data object synchronization in shared-storage approaches
+* Lack of per-file object synchronization in shared-storage approaches
 * Poor temporal and spatial locality in shared-storage approaches
-* Poor performance for file/data object metadata operations in shared-storage approaches (and possibly some in situ and in transit approaches)
+* Poor performance for file metadata operations in shared-storage approaches (and possibly some in situ and in transit approaches)
 * Poor portability and the introduction of required code changes for in situ and in transit approaches

 In resolving these challenges, DYAD aims to provide the following to users:

 * Good performance (similar to in situ and in transit) due to on- or near-node temporary storage of data
-* Per-file or per-data object synchronization of consumer applications
+* Transparent per-file object synchronization between producer and consumer applications
 * Little to no code change to existing workflows to achieve the previous benefits

 .. toctree::